qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorselection.rst

        The file encoding can also be changed here.
    * - **Extracted (non-matching)**
      - ``FAIL_OUTPUT``
-     - [vector: any]
+     - [same as input]

        Default: ``[Skip output]``
-     - Specify the output vector layer for with non-matching features.
+     - Specify the output vector layer for non-matching features.
        One of: